WP-for-Church/Sermon-Manager/readme.txt

 ### 2.8 ###
 * Add better support for templating plugins (Elementor and Visual Composer, to mention some)
 * Add better compatibility with themes and search
+* Add more stable code for updating database structure
 * Add support for PHP 5.5, 5.4 and 5.3, but we still recommend to use at least PHP 5.6
 * Modify: Show all options in filtering dropdown - even if they don't have associated sermon
 * Modify: All language strings rewritten (huge thanks to @GITNE)